f5devcentral/aws-waf-solution-template/README.md

 ## Deployment

 Deployment process is standard as for any other CloudFormation template.
+The deployment requires subscription to [NGINX Plus with NGINX App Protect Developer - Ubuntu 18.04](https://aws.amazon.com/marketplace/pp/prodview-xogyq23b3mfge)

 1. Download template from `templates` folder to your filesystem
 2. Open AWS CloudFormation console and click "Create Stack"
 3. Select "Upload from a template file" and upload template from local filesystem